AnchitPandey/Halma-AI-game-playing-agent-/README.md

 # Halma-AI-game-playing-agent-

-This repo contains code for AI agent for playing Halma (Chinese checkers). halma.java  - Main Code master.java - Master Agent for simulating a two player game.
+This repo contains code for AI agent for playing Halma (Chinese checkers).<br>
+halma.java  - Main Code
+master.java - Master Agent for simulating a two player game.
 This file creates 2 instances of the halma.java agent and starts a game between them